Frequently Asked Questions

 Q: Do my parents have to come to orientation?

-A: We strongly encourage parents, guardians, significant others and/or other family members to attend orientation.
-So much information is new and sometimes confusing; it really helps to have at least two sets of ears.
+A: We strongly encourage parents, guardians, significant others, and/or other family members to attend orientation.
+So much information is new and sometimes confusing; it can be helpful to have family members to discuss what you learn.

 Q: Do I have to stay for the entire session?

 A: Yes, if you leave you will miss something important!
-It is mandatory that students attend both days in their entirety.
-You’re here to learn about your first year at Ole Miss and get off on the right foot.
-It’s in your best interest to be here for all sessions.
+It is mandatory that students attend their session in its entirety.
+It’s in your best interest to attend all presentations.

 Q: What do I need to do before registering for orientation?